shiwanglai/sDocpro/Bash/bash-common.md

 If n is supplied, the nth enclosing loop is exited.
 n must be greater than or equal to 1.

+continue [n]
+---
+Resume the next iteration of an enclosing for, while, until, or select loop.
+If n is supplied, the execution of the nth enclosing loop is resumed.
+n must be greater than or equal to 1.

 Multi-condition
 ===